salesforce/cloudsplaining/README.md

 Not by default.
 If you want to do this, specify the `--include-non-default-policy-versions` flag.
 Note that the `scan` tool does not currently operate on non-default versions.

-**I followed the installation instructions but can't execute the program via command line.
+**I followed the installation instructions but can't execute the program via command line at all.
 What do I do?**

 This is likely an issue with your PATH.
 Your PATH environment variable is not considering the binary packages installed by `pip3`.
 On a Mac, you can likely fix this by entering the command below, depending on the versions you have installed.
 YMMV.

 ```bash
 export PATH=$HOME/Library/Python/3.7/bin/:$PATH
 ```

+**I followed the installation instructions but I am receiving a `ModuleNotFoundError` that says `No module named policy_sentry.analysis.expand`.
+What should I do?**

+Try upgrading to the latest version of Cloudsplaining.
+This error was fixed in version 0.0.10.

 ## References